KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 This talk was about the people management side.
 Dan published a blog post about the technical side: [The Block and Tackle of Django's Code of Conduct Working Group](https://www.djangoproject.com/weblog/2026/aug/24/coc-block-tackle/).

 AI-generated content: "Own your contributions, review them before you post, apply your own expertise- misuse of AI-generated content is a Code of Conduct violation."
+The possibility of a significant amount of Django code being written by AI and its ownership then being in question is a real concern.

 They spent the most time on the weapons policy.
 They didn't want to be US-centric.
 They gave guidance to events.
 Events implement their own policy.

+"Assume good intent" is a weaponed phrase.
+You should not assume any intent.
+Look at impact.

 References
 * [Talk Slides](https://django-coc-2026.dryan.com/#slide-1)